Sylvexia/personal_research/12-10_Personal_Research.md

 				- convert type
 				- handle based on attribute,
 					- linkage, propagate, c wrapper
-				- create llvm.func
+				- create `llvm.func`
 				- inline function body
-		- However, there does exist target spec
+		- However, there does exist target specific like GPU or SPIRV
+			- `populateFuncToSPIRVPatterns()`
 	- `affine`
 		- It would lower to `scf` then `cf` dialect, we only care about `cf`.
 		- SCF to CF, what's the difference?